swordlordcodingcrew/bunny-express/README.md

 - We always try to reduce the attack surface on our servers.
 Running a DB server as well as a web server with PHP enabled and world accessible admin scripts is not necessarily the strategy we prefer for our own systems.

-- Running a web server, a DBMS and PHP on a system just to manage a few records is not what we necessarily call lightweight.
+- Running a web server, a DBMS and PHP on a system just to manage a few records is not what we would call lightweight.
 And besides, it is a pain to set up and administrate.

 We try to address both points with **BunnyExpress**.
 A small CLI based tool to edit and manage domains, mailboxes and aliases, which are stored in a single SQLite3 DB.

-If you are looking for a lightweight and hassle free mail account management tool, **BunnyExpress** might be for you.
+If you are looking for a lightweight and hassle free mail account management tool for postfix and dovecot, **BunnyExpress** might be for you.

 ## Status ##